The Foundation’s grants fall into seven areas of interest:

 In addition, the Foundation supports programs and initiatives that increase public safety and reduce rates of repeat criminal behavior (recidivism).
 Emphasis is placed on initiatives that address the barriers facing the returning ex-offender, particularly including efforts to provide transitional housing and the necessary wraparound services to support a successful return to the community.
 Finally, the Foundation supports efforts to reform the criminal justice system, reduce violence, and achieve juvenile justice.

 Protection and preservation of Maryland’s abundant natural resources is critical to promoting a healthy and sustainable environment, society and economy in the state.
-Partnering with the public and private sectors, the Abell Foundation supports programs aimed at promoting air and water quality, preserving undeveloped land, and protecting the Chesapeake Bay, in Baltimore and across the state.
-The Foundation supports efforts to mitigate and adapt to climate change, with a particular focus on the development of renewable energy.
+The Abell Foundation supports programs aimed at improving air and water quality and addressing environmental threats.
+The Foundation supports efforts to mitigate and adapt to climate change, with a particular focus on the development of renewable energy and creation of clean energy jobs.
 In all of its work in support of a cleaner and healthier environment in Maryland, the Foundation seeks to ensure environmental health and justice in underserved communities.